react-querybuilder/react-querybuilder/website/versioned_docs/version-7/utils/export.md

 :::tip

 For all formats except "sql", `valueProcessor` is merely a synonym for `ruleProcessor`.
-We recommend using `ruleProcessor` unless you are exporting SQL and only need to customize the value.
+We recommend using `ruleProcessor` unless you are exporting SQL and only need to customize the value portion of the output.

 :::